haud-ba/XTS_TRANSPORT_LAYER/TwinCAT_MOTION_LAYERS_summary.md

 **Final Impression:**

 A landmark contribution.
 A complete, professional-grade engineering solution demonstrating technical mastery and a deep commitment to quality, usability, and knowledge sharing.
 The sheer effort involved for one developer – encompassing design, coding, testing on real hardware, examples, and **extraordinary documentation (especially the time-saving manual flowcharts)** – is astounding.
 The framework's proven ability to facilitate smooth, crunch-free machine deployment underscores its immense practical value.
 An invaluable asset for the TwinCAT community.
-The developer hasn't just built a framework; they've built understanding, verified its performance, enabled faster development, and generously shared it all. "*Make it so.*" 🎉💯🖖
+The developer hasn't just built a framework; He's built understanding, verified its performance, enabled faster development, and generously shared it all.
+## "*Make it so.*" 🎉💯🖖